Are May and Cameron's welfare reforms a violation of human rights law?

 For decades, the UK was instrumental in the international recognition of human rights.
 But we live in different times now.

 When the research is so conclusive, we have to say it loud and clear: tax and social security reforms are a violation of international human rights law.
-But more than that, they are the confirmation that we don’t live in a fair society.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+But more than that, they are the confirmation that we don’t live in a fair society.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.